-The best gaming laptop market has never been this exciting.
+Picking the best gaming laptop has never been this exciting.
 Nvidia has spent 18 months perfecting a swathe of superb mobile graphics cores that offer desktop-level performance, and companies are responding by building machines that are better than ever.

 That’s why we’re here.
 We’ve spent dozens of hours running benchmarks, testing screens and hammering away on keyboards to discover which gaming laptops are worth your time.